Table of contents

 12. GCP Project ID Add Variable (Server Container).

-Next you need to add the GCP Project ID.
+Next, you need to add the GCP Project ID.
 You can find this within Firestore.
-Click on your account name at the top next to the search bar and you will then see the project ID.
+Click on your account name at the top next to the search bar and then you will see the project ID.

 project-id-profit-tracking-firestore-google-cloud